WesJD/CommandManager/README.md

 # CommandManager
 An annotation based command system for Sponge.

+## Dependencies
+This relies on [Google Reflections](https://code.google.com/archive/p/reflections/) to register classes.
+There is currently no alternatives to this.

 ## How to use
 ### Initialize the manager and reigster commands
 ```java